 If you have any questions about issues of divorce, custody, or support, you may schedule a free consultation with our office.
 Call 978-225-9030 during regular business hours or complete our contact form online, and we will get back to you at our earliest opportunity.

-Emma has been going through a very difficult time and is now considering getting a 209A protective order.
+Emma has been going through a very difficult time.
+She is now considering getting a 209A protective order, known as a restraining order.
 Her long-time boyfriend and the father of her two children, Earl, recently lost his job.
 The stress of unemployment added to the couple’s already rocky relationship, and Earl has grown increasingly abusive and violent towards Emma.
 Earl has verbally abused Emma in front of the children in their shared home, and he also slapped her on two occasions.
 Then, last night, Earl beat Emma until she almost lost consciousness and threatened to kill her before fleeing the home.
 Emma knows she needs to contact a trusted attorney and inquire about her rights.

 One particular recourse for Emma, and for anyone in her situation, is to seek a protective order under Massachusetts General Laws chapter 209A.
 Restraining orders in general are ways for the court to compel a defendant to stop doing something.
 A protective order, sometimes also referred to as a restraining order, serves to protect a victim of domestic abuse, which is perpetrated by a member or former member of the victim’s household.
 It may also serve to protect a victim from abuse or violence perpetrated by someone the victim is/was dating.